As Nepal Strives to Become More Inclusive, Are Muslims Being Left Behind?

 A Need for Development

 In early December, one year after their parade was targeted by an angry mob, Narainapur’s Muslims once again celebrated Mawlid.
 The parade started in the morning, just several hundred yards from the Indian border.
 Like the previous year, the atmosphere was festive, but with an air of defiance.
 The crowd again numbered in the thousands, and locals estimated it was bigger than previous years.
 As they walked, the men chanted the Urdu verses, “It is a gift to the world/ Muhammad was born.”

 At the front of the parade rode a motorcade of several jeeps transporting Narainapur’s newly elected mayor, religious leaders and the local police inspector.
-In a nod to parade-goers’ security worries, the government had deployed hundreds of extra police, and officers lined the road at major intersections.
+In a nod to parade-goers’ worries about anti-Muslim violence, the government had deployed hundreds of extra police, and officers lined the road at major intersections.

 To date, the violence of December 2016 has received scant attention in the national media.
 Shortly after the episode, a few back-page articles appeared in the national dailies Kantipur, The Kathmandu Post and Annapurna Post, but they either omitted the religious aspect of the violence or downplayed the fact that people were killed.

 Some see this reluctance to speak frankly about the unrest as dangerous.
 “Whenever the mainstream media hides these matters, the challenges get worse,” says Mohna Ansari, one of Nepal’s first female Muslim lawyers and a member of the National Human Rights Commission in Kathmandu.

 Nevertheless, there has been progress.
 Most residents in Narainapur seem to agree that relations have improved since their nadir one year ago.
 “Where people used to be afraid to talk to one another, now people are sitting together,” says Alam Khan, a Terai-based human rights activist.